jumpingjoy/watchnationpro/index.md

 ##### UV Sensor
 It senses the UV rays and their harmfulness.
 If you are going on a sunny day, it will sense the UV and will indicate whether it is harmful or not.

-#### ✅Does it have fitness-related facilities?
+#### ✅Does smartwatch have fitness tracker features?

+Check whether the following fitness sensors are available in the smartwatch.

 ##### Skin Temperature Sensor
-It tracks the body temperature.
-It indicates even a slight change in the body temperature to alert you of falling sickness like fever and allergies.
+Body or the skin temperature are related to a person fitness and these parameters help with the fitness tracking.
+The skin temperature sensor tracks the body temperature and indicates even a slight change in the body temperature to alert you of falling sickness like fever and allergies.
 And also, it helps in tracking menstrual phases.

 ##### Sleep Tracking sensor
-It tracks the sleep cycle.
+The sleep tracking features or function tracks the sleep cycle everyday and provides you relevant sleep data.
+Some of the smartwatch have advanced sleep data which we have covered in our smartwatch reviews.

-##### Heart Rate Sensor
+##### Heart Rate Monitor/Sensor
 It calculates the heartbeats per minute.
 The light emitted by the sensor on the wrist is reflected with less light after reaching the blood vessels.
+The heart rate sensor functions to provide data regarding heart rate during usual routine and fitness workouts.

 ##### ECG Sensor
 It is an advanced sensor available to detects the minute electrical impulse from the heartbeat.
 The ECG sensor detects these minute electrical signals using electrodes.